alpinebuster/as-docs/content/guides/as-overview-tips.md

 * Model Identifier: text that states the name of the model identifier (it can be edited in "File" > "Project...")
 * Available modifier keys for the current tool, if available
 * Automatic warnings or errors regarding the current model
-* FPS Indicator: number of frames per second displayed in Blockbench at any given moment
+* FPS Indicator: number of frames per second displayed in AS at any given moment

 ### Sliders
 The interface contains numeric sliders in various places and for various purposes, for example to adjust element transformation, to control the brush size, etc.